What Are Forex Indicators and How it Work

 ATR (Average True Range)

-The practical application is in stop-loss placement.
+The common application is in stop-loss placement.
 Rather than using a fixed 20-pip stop on every trade, a trader using ATR sets the stop at a multiple of the current ATR value.
 If ATR on EUR/USD is 60 pips, a stop at 1.5x ATR is 90 pips, reflecting actual market conditions.
 This approach prevents being stopped out by normal volatility while keeping risk proportionate.

 Stochastic Oscillator